Choi Jung-yoon: Personal life

 Choi married Yoon Tae-jun on 3 December 2011.
 Yoon is the eldest son of Park Sung-gyung, vice chairwoman of retail conglomerate E-Land Group; currently a businessman, Yoon was also a member of the short-lived '90s boy band Eagle Five.
-They welcomed a daughter in Nov 2016.
-On 6 October 2021, Choi's agency confirmed that she is in the process of divorcing her husband.
+They welcomed a daughter in November 2016.
+On 6 October 2021, Choi's agency confirmed that she had divorced her husband.